 Abundant on both floodplain and upland woods at Fontenelle Forest and Neale Woods.
 Flowering occurs in May and June.

-Of the three most common bedstraw species one is most likely to encounter at Fontenelle Forest and Neale Woods, this is by far the most common and the only one that usually has leaves occurring in whorls of 8.
-The less common Sweet-scented Bedstraw (Galium triflorum), usually has whorls of 6 broader leaves while Cross Cleavers (Galium circaezens) has whorls of 4 leaves.
+By far the most common of our 5 bedstraws, it is the only one with whorls of 8 leaves.
+Less common Sweet-scented Bedstraw (Galium triflorum), usually has whorls of 6 broader leaves while Cross Cleavers (Galium circaezens) has whorls of 4.
 Both also tend to flower later in the season (mid-June, July).
-Two other rare species, Bluntleaf Bedstraw (Galium obtusum) and Shining Bedstraw (Galium concinnum) are not likely to be seen.
-Neither has as many as 8 leaves in a whorl.
+Neither of the other two other rare species, Bluntleaf Bedstraw (Galium obtusum) or Shining Bedstraw (Galium concinnum) has as many as 8 leaves in a whorl.

 Its propensity to attach itself to clothing or anything that passes by has prompted the rather colorful alternate common name of Sticky-Willy.
 Cleavers is another alternate name.